 According to the Campaign for Tobacco-free Kids, the major tobacco companies now spend $8.5 billion per year -- more than $23 million every day -- to promote their products, and many of their marketing efforts directly reach kids.
 A 2008 National Survey on Drug Use and Health, reports 2.4 million children between the ages of 12 and 17 tried cigarettes for the first time, compared with 1.9 million in 2002 and 2.1 million in 2004.
 For every 4,000 children who try a cigarette for the first time, 1,000 become daily smokers,

 Two years ago, the FDA introduced new regulations limiting tobacco sales and promotions to young people.
 Public-health advocates call the new federal regulations an important first step since they apply to all tobacco companies operating in all states.
-Similar regulations in firearm sales and promotions could be the kind of first step the country needs right now as we look for ways to protect children from gun violence.

 It shouldn’t come as a surprise that gun organizations, worried about restrictions on buying guns and the decline in shooting sports interest, are beginning to market firearms to children.
 An article in The New York Times last week reported that as the industry "seeks to widen access to firearms," its strategies include "giving firearms, ammunition and cash to youth groups; weakening state restrictions on hunting by young children, marketing an affordable military-style rifle for ‘junior shooters’ and sponsoring semi-automatic handgun competitions for youth, and developing a video game that promotes brand name weapons, with links to the Web sites of their makers."